vivek369-ui/Selenium/README.md

 			                  IMP details about test case

                                 23.  @Test(dependsOnMethods="test9")  -   @Test(dependsOnMethods={"test9","test2"})
-				           execution of  that method depend on the other method if previes method get error then depended method skip  the execution
+				           execution of  that method depend on the other method if previes method get error then depended method skip  the execution is called hard Dependency
-	                                   we can add multiple methods for dependency
+	                                   we can add multiple test methods for dependency
 				24.  @Test(alwaysRun=true)
                                              -  defalut false
                                              - in any situation  test case will be run.